python/cpython/Doc/library/struct.rst

 leading count-1 bytes of the string are stored.
 If the string is shorter than count-1, it is padded with null bytes so that exactly count bytes in all are used.
-Note that for :func:`unpack`, the ``'p'`` format character consumes count bytes, but that the string returned can never contain more than 255 characters.
+Note that for :func:`unpack`, the ``'p'`` format character consumes count bytes, but that the string returned can never contain more than 255 bytes.